q3769/conseq4j/README.md

     @Autowired private ShoppingEventProcessor shoppingEventProcessor;

     /**
      * Suppose run-time invocation of this method is managed by the messaging provider.
+This is usually via a single
-     * This is usually via a single caller thread.
+     * caller thread.
-     * <p></p>
+     * <p>
-     * Concurrency is achieved when shopping events of different shopping cart IDs are
+     * Concurrency is achieved when shopping events of different shopping cart IDs are processed in parallel, by
-     * processed in parallel, by different executors.
-Sequence is maintained on all
+     * different executors.
+Sequence is maintained on all shopping events of the same shopping cart ID, by the same
-     * shopping events of the same shopping cart ID, by the same executor.
+     * executor.
      */
     public void onMessage(Message shoppingEvent) {
         conseq.getSequentialExecutorService(shoppingEvent.getShoppingCartId())